Funding: London scientists key players in national dementia strategy

 CCNA was purpose-built to synergize dementia research within the Canadian context.
 Phase I saw the creation of infrastructure fostering collaboration amongst Canadian researchers, and there are now 20 teams built around important research topics.

 “This kind of effective national collaboration by scientists and clinicians from many disciplines gives the CCNA a cutting edge in research, prevention, treatment and management of all forms of dementia,” explains Dr. Montero-Odasso.
-“We created a national network of researchers form west to east coast with a high level of expertise to deliver lifestyle interventions to improve cognition and slow down progression to dementia.
+“We created a national network of researchers from west to east coast with a high level of expertise to deliver lifestyle interventions to improve cognition and slow down progression to dementia.
 I feel privileged working with such excellent investigators and leading this important endeavour locally.”

 The MEC team has several projects in the works, but the majority of the new funding is to complete the SYNERGIC Trial, SYNchronizing Exercises and Remedies on Gait and Cognition.